FAQ: Credit Card Points and Miles for Beginners (How to Travel for Free)

 WHAT IS THE SECOND CARD I SHOULD GET?

 Please note: You will not be able to transfer points from the Ink Business Cash or Ink Business Unlimited cards unless you also hold the Chase Sapphire Preferred, or the Ink Business Preferred.
+Avoid the Chase Ink Premier as those points cannot be transferred to any partners.

 WHAT ABOUT THE ANNUAL FEES?